 Even though they can last for only five races, F1 cars’ engines aren’t so conventional and are specifically built to have a very high tolerance level.

 F1 racing is one of the best ways to lose weight!
-Cockpit’s high temperature is the principal reason why drivers tend to lose up to 4 kg in a single race.
+The high temperatures in the cockpit is the principal reason why drivers tend to lose up to 4 kg in a single race.

-The helmet used for F1 is among the toughest in the world, having in mind the injuries and accidents that happen during the race which affect the neck and the head.
+The helmets used for F1 are among the toughest in the world, having in mind the injuries and accidents that happen during the race which can affect the neck and the head.

-The F1 helmet is still very light and it goes through destruction and deformation tests before it can be used.
+F1 helmets are designed to be very light and go through vigourous destruction and deformation tests before they can be used.

 F1 racing fans tend to see a few people at the trackside on a race day, but there are many more people on the team, up to 600, to be precise.

-With the growth in technology, these steering wheels develop by the year and have up to 20 buttons.
+With the growth in technology, F1 steering wheels develop by the year and have up to 20 buttons.
 Each of these buttons has special functions to make the race possible and effective.

 For easy identification, every car and driver in Formula 1 is always assigned a number.

-Since 2009, refuelling has been banned.
+Since 2009, refueling has been banned.
 This means that F1 cars are now forced to run on the same tank of gas for the entire race.

 The F1 car tires are replaced by the crew in an incredible 3 seconds!

-Do you have any interesting or fun facts about F1 that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about F1?
+Share them in the comments below!